Local Amenities & Restaurants Amenities

 The White Dog Inn - Ewehurst Green - Surprised it took us so long to try.
 Since we have we have this as regular eatery.
 Food is excellent and reasonably priced for the quality.
 Recommended !
 Not far from cottage, but through lanes from centre of Northiam so drive carefully.

 The Ewe & Lamb Public House in Rolvenden Layne serves excellent food well worth the trip but recommend you book as can get booked up.
-Not too far from Cottage
+Not too far from Cottage.
+Also good for a Sunday lunch Carvery.

-The Horse and cart at Peasmarch, book on weekends during summer.
-Truly excellent fish and chips !
+The Horse and Cart at Peasmarch, book on weekends during summer.
+Last time we tried had excellent fish and chips !

 For curry lovers in Rye is an excellent curry house, Mahdi Spice.
 Suggest you book as can get busy on Friday / Saturday nights.
-Also very near Northiam steam train, station is Sahebs Indian Restaurant.
+Also very Indian restaurant near Northiam steam train, "Sahebs" Indian Restaurant.

 For Thai lovers try "The Lemon Grass" 01797 222327 in Rye.

-The Pied Bull at Rolvenden is another pub serving good food - worth trying.
-Fish night Wednesday's.
+The Bull Inn at Rolvenden is another pub serving good food - worth trying.
+Fish night Wednesdays.

 Although we have not tried ,the Wild Mushroom Restaurant, on the A28 to Hastings near Westfield, TN35 4SB The Three Oasts on the road to Rye.

 Hasting old town is a brilliant place for live music.
 Friday / Saturday nights often pubs have bands on.
-The Jenny Lind has regular music books.
-Check out website.
+See here for whats on:- alos check out Rye Jazz, book to see some amazing artists:-

-Why not visit one of the local vinyards:-
+Why not visit one of the local vineyards:-

 Local Gym & Spa

-Tenterden sports centre for indoor pool.
-For details see website
+Tenterden sports center for an indoor pool.
+For details see pool website.
+Great for that odd rainy day.

 Bus Time Table Information:- Click Here